dilumn/dilumn.github.io/_posts/2017-10-21-deploy-ethereum-ico-with-ruby.md

 - ethereum
 ---

 I am using a Docker image that I optimized to use for ruby Development.
+The reason why I am using docker image is, if you are going to configure your machine to support Ethereum, you have to install various things.
 Have a look at the [ethereum-rb](https://hub.docker.com/r/dilumn/ethereum-rb/) & also if you want to see the [Dockerfile](https://github.com/dilumn/ethereum-rb).

 Everything I am describing here are in [ico-rb](https://github.com/dilumn/ico-rb) repository.
 To get started clone the repository.
 So it will be easy for you to understand better.